 ViacomCBS to buy Chilevision from WarnerMedia in Latin America push

-ViacomCBS Inc said on Monday it had agreed to buy broadcaster Chilevision from AT&T Inc-owned WarnerMedia for an undisclosed sum, as the media giant looks to boost its streaming audience in Latin America.

-REUTERS: ViacomCBS Inc said on Monday it had agreed to buy broadcaster Chilevision from AT&T Inc-owned WarnerMedia for an undisclosed sum, as the media giant looks to boost its streaming audience in Latin America.
+LONDON: ViacomCBS said on Monday (Apr 5) it had agreed to buy broadcaster Chilevision from AT&T Inc-owned WarnerMedia for an undisclosed sum, as the media giant looks to boost its streaming audience in Latin America.

 The acquisition will bolster ViacomCBS' Americas portfolio, which includes streaming services Paramount+ and Pluto TV as well as Argentine broadcaster Television Federal SA (Telefe).